Victorian Railways NA class: History

-The Baldwin Locomotive Works in the United States supplied the first two s, as well as a range of spare parts.
-These two engines were numbered 1A and 2A and were both placed in service for construction of the Wangaratta to Whitfield line in the North East of Victoria in September 1898.
+These two engines were delivered on the Amana in August 1898, and numbered 1A and 2A.
+Both were placed in service for construction of the Wangaratta to Whitfield line in the North East of Victoria in September 1898.
+Correspondence originally referred to the engines as "Narrow Gauge A" class; this later changed to "^{N}A", although with a few exceptions in the early preservation era this code was never reflected on the engines themselves.
 The spare parts from the Baldwin Locomotive Works were used to construct locomotives 3A and 4A at Newport Workshops in 1900 for the Upper Ferntree Gully to Gembrook Line, with further examples of the class entering service up to the last, number 17A, in 1915.
 Engines 2 and 4 used Vauclain compound high- and low-pressure cylinders, while the rest of the class used simple expansion cylinders.